MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-architecture-modern-experience.md

 ### Sites

-Your intranet and portals will be comprised of [team sites](https://support.microsoft.com/office/what-is-a-sharepoint-team-site-75545757-36c3-46a7-beed-0aaa74f0401e) and [communication sites](https://support.microsoft.com/office/what-is-a-sharepoint-communication-site-94a33429-e580-45c3-a090-5512a8070732) that provide further access into the site’s pages, lists, and libraries.
+Your intranet and portals are comprised of [team sites](https://support.microsoft.com/office/what-is-a-sharepoint-team-site-75545757-36c3-46a7-beed-0aaa74f0401e) and [communication sites](https://support.microsoft.com/office/what-is-a-sharepoint-communication-site-94a33429-e580-45c3-a090-5512a8070732) that provide further access into the site’s pages, lists, and libraries.

 One component to modern SharePoint team sites that makes information architecture easier to implement and maintain are [Microsoft 365 groups](/microsoft-365/admin/create-groups/office-365-groups).
 Microsoft 365 groups provide a membership service that allows for easy hub and site permissions as well as additional functionality for SharePoint team sites and [Microsoft Teams](/microsoftteams/office-365-groups).
 With Microsoft 365 groups, you can give a group of people access to a collection of collaboration resources like Planner, OneNote, SharePoint team sites, and more.
 M365 groups can only be used on SharePoint team sites.